 Information for staff regarding the information we collect and how personal information is managed.

 Information from our alumni, donors and partners is collected and managed using particular practices.

 International enquiries privacy

-QUT is commited to protecting the privacy of personal information in accordance with the 11 Information Privacy Principles of the Information Privacy Act 2009.
+QUT is committed to protecting the privacy of personal information in accordance with the 11 Information Privacy Principles of the Information Privacy Act 2009.

 Please be aware that QUT uses a third party agent, based in Australia, to host this online enquiry web form and respond to international student enquiries.
 This agent is contractually bound to treat any personal information with the same level of privacy protection as QUT.
 In using this site you acknowledge that it may be necessary for the agent to have access to personal information in order to perform its contract with QUT.
 Staff of the agent or QUT will not otherwise disclose your personal information to third parties without your consent, except in response to legal requirements.